 Hardware reliability and the bathtub curve

 The bathtub curve reliability theory suggests equipment failure rates are higher when the hardware is new to the market, decreases in the middle of the product’s life cycle and increase again toward the End of Service Life (EOSL).
-Although the bathtub failure curve is typically accurate for products beyond IT infrastructure, it doesn’t apply to all data center equipment.
+Although the bathtub failure curve is typically accurate for products beyond IT infrastructure, it doesn’t apply to all data centre equipment.

 At Service Express, we’ve collected over 20 years of service ticket data from over half a million devices to understand equipment longevity and reliability.
 The data shows that critical and non-critical server and storage failures don’t follow the bathtub curve reliability theory as expected.
 Instead, most equipment remains highly reliable for over 10 years.